 Innovation in glass manufacture over the past few years has resulted in glass that can help keep your home or office cool in summer and warmer in winter.
 With an increasing prominence of glass featuring in today’s architecture, it’s important to make sure it keeps occupants comfortable at all times.
 Of course, you also need to consider the impact on those external to the building (something the architect of London’s infamous Walkie Talkie building should have paid better caution to, after the reflected rays started to melt cars and set fire to items in its vicinity…)

 Glass manufacturers such as Pilkington offer a range of solar control products to fit every purpose.
 In addition to ensuring comfort, the use of UV-blocking glass can also help to reduce your energy bills, as its insulating properties decrease the need for air-conditioning in summer and heating in winter.

 Water also has a soothing effect.
-Adding a pond, waterfall, or fountain to your outdoor living space can help you de-stress as well as as keep you cool.
-Falling water releases negative ions into the surrounding atmosphere which are claimed to have a positive effect on our physical well-being.
+Adding a pond, waterfall, or fountain to your outdoor living space can help you de-stress as well as keep you cool.
+Falling water releases negative ions into the surrounding atmosphere which are claimed to have a positive effect on our physical wellbeing.

 According to the US Energy Department, well-planned landscaping ‘can reduce an unshaded home’s air-conditioning costs by 15-50 percent’.
 But it’s not just clever positioning of trees that can help.
 Plants are increasingly being incorporated into the structure of buildings.
 Green or ‘eco roofs’ are a recent phenomenon where a layer of vegetation is placed on the roof of a building to provide natural insulation.